 The H. and T. King Grant Review Committee takes into consideration the applicant's professional and/or academic qualifications, including career stage and how the project will expand and transform understanding of precolumbian cultures in Latin America.
-The major criteria for selection are (1) promise of transformative contributions to our understanding of precolumbian cultures in Latin America, (2) the extent that a project will provide new information, (3) the extent that the principal investigator is likely to succeed at completing the described research project with the solicited funds according to the indicated schedule, and (4) the feasibility of the applicant's plans for distribution and publication of their research results and report(s).
+The major criteria for selection are (1) promise of transformative contributions to our understanding of precolumbian cultures in Latin America and (2) clear and justified research objectives or questions.
+Competitive proposals will include a clear explanation of how the proposed data to be collected will be used to reach specific conclusions and interpretations.
+Further, proposal evaluation will be based on (3) the extent that the principal investigator is likely to succeed at completing the described research project with the solicited funds within the proposed time schedule, and (4) the feasibility of the applicant's plans for distribution and publication of their research results and report(s).